 You will be positioned on the exam table just as you are with a pap test, and a speculum is used to visualize the cervix.
 The tip of the cryotherapy unit, about the size of a quarter, will be applied to your cervix, and will freeze the surface of the cervix.
 You will feel mild to moderate menstrual cramp-like discomfort during the procedure.
 The usual protocol involves freezing for 3 minutes, waiting for 5 minutes and then freezing for 3 minutes.

 After the procedure, you will have a profuse, watery and sometimes blood-tinged discharge for 2-4 weeks.
 This is normal.
 You will need to wear a sanitary pad.
-Tampon use and intercourse should be avoided until the watery discharge stops.
+Tampon use, intercourse, and swimming should be avoided until the watery discharge stops (usually around 3 weeks).

 Complications from cryotherapy are rare.
 Less than 1% of patients will develop infection--contact your doctor if your discharge becomes foul-smelling, persists beyond 4 weeks or if you develop abdominal pain or fever.
 Less than 1.5% will develop narrowing of the cervical canal.